 Alignment is defined by a series of points, lines and curves.
 To build a road, you need to know exactly where it is located on the earth.
 Each point has given coordinate northing and easting that defines its location on the earth.
 Each line has a bearing and distance.
 Each curve has a radius and length and several points that have coordinates that describe exactly where that curve is located on the earth.

 Each line and curve must connect exactly on a shared point, or be coincident.
 Otherwise, you have an error in your alignment.
 The alignment is defined by stationing, which refers to the distance horizontally between the defining points.
 The beginning stationing of alignment is defined by previous designs, or by the designer.
 The designer tries to make the stationing different for each alignment so that it doesn’t confuse the builder.

-Typically, the alignment passes the centerline of the road.
+Typically, the alignment follows the centerline of the road.
 If you are driving down a road that has centerline striping, that yellow line(s) in the centre of the road probably closely follows the horizontal alignment.

 The vertical alignment follows the horizontal alignment but is referring to whether or not you are going up a hill, or are on the crest of a curve or sag (low point).
-Below is a picture of vertical alignment in the profile view.
+Below is a picture of vertical alignment in profile view.

-The basic principles of road alignment should be as follows:
+Basic principles of road alignment